V3n0m1010011010/BloodMoon/README.md

 - [ ] Deauther-attack
 - [ ] Beacon-spam

+> [!Note]
-This project is still in development, and more features will be added over time.
+> This project is still in development, and more features will be added over time.
 Contributions and feedback are welcome!